-While menstrual pain might be viewed as a monthly annoyance for most women, close to ten percent of women endure severely painful menstrual cramps that seriously interfere with work, school, and everyday activities.
-Such disruptions in quality of life may require you, or the women in your life, to get a little more rest and relaxation, but dialing back a busy schedule isn’t always an option.
+While menstrual pain is likely a monthly annoyance for most women, close to ten percent of women endure severely painful menstrual cramps that seriously interfere with work, school, and everyday activities.
+Such disruptions in quality of life may require you, or the women in your life, to get a little more rest and relaxation.
+However, dialing back a busy schedule isn’t always an option.
 When powering through menstrual cramps and their discomfort, this quick list of self-care can lend a boost of helpful tips and encouragement.

 SYMPTOMS YOU’D LIKELY EXPECT